 P is for pets – get your animal companions involved in your fundraising such as joining you on a sponsored walk or roll.
 Few can resist a cute furry friend so it’s sure to attract more supporters.

 Facebook Fundraising – perfect for celebrating your birthday, you can set a goal and ask friends and family to donate as a gift.

 Q is for quizzes – an old favourite, set up a quiz among friends, family, colleagues or neighbours.
 You can be creative with your rounds and there’s plenty of inspiration online.

 R is for raffle – on its own or as part of a bigger event, contact local organisations for great prizes to create interest and sell tickets.
 There are rules to follow when running a raffle, please see the information on ‘keeping safe and legal’.

-S is for sweepstake – a staple of fundraising, use big national or local events as a chance to raise funds.
+S is for sweepstake – a staple of fundraising, use big national or local events such as sports or TV as a chance to raise funds.
 Pay half to money collected out as a prize and donate the rest.
 There are rules to follow when running a sweepstake, please see the information on ‘keeping safe and legal’.

 T is for tea and coffee morning – a well-loved fundraising event, gather your circle to enjoy warm and tasty refreshments for a donation.
 You could even add interest by inviting a local author or personality to talk and meet people.

 U is for use your skills – what skills do you have that you can sell or auction: are you a brilliant baker, a keen gardener or a wonder car washer?
 See how much people will donate for you to help them or for an IOU.